It was a destination wedding, and Evangeline was an invited guest and close friend of the bride’s father.

 The four siblings were scattered here and there, marking their separate corners.

-The two daughters were as far away from their father as was possible and it was apparent that they were not on speaking terms with the girlfriend.
+The two daughters were as far away from their father as was possible and it was apparent that they were not on speaking terms with his girlfriend.

-The eldest son sat in a club chair not far from his dad, his young daughter on his lap, with his wife standing protectively next to them in mama bear mode.
+The eldest son sat in a club chair not far from his dad, his young daughter on his lap, while his wife stood protectively next to them in mama bear mode.

 The youngest son/child had no seat, and he moved awkwardly back and forth between his father, brother, and sisters, while the father’s girlfriend intently scrolled through her phone pretending to be busy.